Optimal data archival with Glacier: Understanding Archival data and its challenges

 There are a lot of benefits when backing up to Amazon Glacier.
 Amazon Glacier is an extremely low cost storage service that revolutionizes data archiving and backup.
 Glacier also allows you to scale your storage space as needed.

 Amazon Web Service (AWS) handles all the operational procedures required for data retention including securing and protecting your data.
-This leads to further reduction of costs and elimination of operational overhead of managing physical storage infrastructure.
+This leads to further reduction of costs and elimination of operational overhead.
 Glacier is also compatible with other AWS services such as the on-demand computing of Amazon Elastic compute (also known as Amazon EC2).

 Before we explore further into what Glacier is and what its benefits are, a clear understanding of archival data and the challenges of in-house archive solutions is necessary.